 2.38.
-Consistent with GSR Part 3 [2], employers, registrants and licensees shall ensure that workers exposed to radiation from sources within a practice that are not required by or directly related to their work (in their designated controlled areas or supervised areas) have the same level of protection against such exposure as members of the public.
-See for further recommendations on the application of dose constraints (para.3.28-3.33) and dose limits (para.
-3.34-3.48) of GSG-7 [10].
+Workers who do not enter either controlled areas or supervised areas should be provided with the same level of protection as members of the public.
+Consistent with GSR Part 3 [2], employers, registrants and licensees shall ensure that workers exposed to radiation from sources within a practice that are not required by or directly related to their work (in their designated controlled areas or supervised areas), have the same level of protection against such exposure as members of the public.
+See for further recommendations on the application of dose constraints (para.3.28-3.33) and dose limits (para.3.34-3.48) of GSG-7 [10].